asifinet/Angular-JS-RESTfull-Java-App/README.md

 Intro :-

-Java CRUD based RESTfull Web Server API and Web Service Client have been developed to provide the client software an ability to retrive,Maniuplate e.g INSERT,UPDATE, DELETE and Query the company and owner related data stored on the MySQL database server through the RESTfull Web Service end-points, they may be located somewhere in remote location.
+Java CRUD based RESTfull Web Server API and Web Service Client have been developed to provide the client software an ability to retrive,Maniuplate e.g INSERT,UPDATE, DELETE , Query the company and owner related data stored on the MySQL database server through the RESTfull Web Service end-points, which they may be located somewhere in remote location.

 		TOC